The Best Golf Clubs for Seniors

 Permission given by Golf Galaxy

 The PING G430 SFT driver offers a lot for any player, including senior golfers.
-SFT means Straight Flight Technology and the movable rear weight can be set to Draw or Draw+ positions, so if you tend to miss in the slice direction, you can choose how much to correct that miss.
+SFT means Straight Flight Technology.
+You can move the weight to Draw or Draw+ positions, so if you have a slice, you can choose how much correction you want.

 This driver is also available in a high-launch (HL) version.
-The slower your swing speed, the more distance you can gain from a higher-launching driver, so if you’ve noticed your drives coming up short of years past, and think more air time could help, this is a great driver to test out.
+The slower your swing speed, the more distance you can gain from a higher-launching driver.
+If you’ve noticed your drives coming up short of years past, and think more air time could help, this is a great driver to test out.

 Beyond all that, the entire PING G430 line is top-notch.
 PING is synonymous with forgiveness, but don’t sleep on the distance these drivers crank out.